pahrohfit/sanic-beskar/docs/developer_guide.rst

 ......

 The `flake8 tool <https://pypi.python.org/pypi/flake8>`_ is very useful for checking for compliant code style.
-Flake8 is included when *sanic-praetorian* is installed with poetry.
+Flake8 is included when *sanic-beskar* is installed with poetry.

 The flake8 tool is invoked by targeting a specific source directory::

-  $ poetry run flake8 sanic_praetorian
+  $ poetry run flake8 sanic_beskar

 Particular directories and source files may also be targeted directly